-The measurement of ECL is a function of the PD, LGD (i.e. the magnitude of the loss if there is a default) and the exposure at default.
+The measurement of ECL is a function of the PD, loss given default (LGD) (i.e. the magnitude of the loss if there is a default) and the exposure at default (EAD).
 The assessment of the PD and LGD is based on historical data adjusted by forward-looking information.